Musalar7/2024Oss-Team-Project---Taylor-series/docs/source/usage.rst

 ----------------

-To transform a general function into a taylor series, you can use the ''taylor_series.taylor_series()'' function:
+To transform a general function into a taylor series, you can use the ''taylor_series()'' function:

-.. autofunction:: taylor_series
+.. autofunction:: taylor_series.taylor_series